st3v3nhunt/dotfiles/README.md

 # Dot files

-Clone the repo somewhere on the local disk and run `./install.sh`
+Clone the repo somewhere on the local disk and run `./install.sh`.
+This will:

-This will symlink all files into the user's home directory.
+* Symlink all dotfiles into the user's home directory

-Run `sbp` to reload the environment.
+* Install [Homebrew](http://brew.sh/) and some packages
+* Install [Caskroom](https://caskroom.github.io/) and some applications

+During the install of Homebrew you will be prompted for your password.